dayjyun/job-board-api/README.md

   - **JWT and Cucumber Integration**: Information on integrating JWT (JSON Web Tokens) with Cucumber for testing purposes is available in the [Spring Cucumber Rest API repository](https://github.com/RedFroggy/spring-cucumber-rest-api/blob/master/README.md?plain=1).
   - **Spring Security and H2 Database Access**: Stack Overflow provides a solution to allow access to the H2 Database Console when using Spring Security.
 The code snippet and explanation can be found at [Stack Overflow Answer](https://stackoverflow.com/questions/43794721/spring-boot-h2-console-throws-403-with-spring-security-1-5-2).

 # General Approach
 To develop this API, the development team started by reviewing user stories and creating an ERD to visualize the database structure.
-The team followed a Test-Driven Development (TDD) approach using Cucumber with Rest Assured, writing tests for each endpoint and implementing the minimum code required to make them pass.
+The team followed a Behavioral-Driven
+Development (BDD) approach using Cucumber with Rest Assured, writing tests for each endpoint and implementing the minimum code required to make them pass.
 This helped to ensure that the API worked as expected and met the acceptance criteria.

-The team utilized branching in Git with branches like Main, Dev, and Test.
+The team utilized branching in Git with branches like Main, Dev, and other feature branches.
 This allowed them to work on seperate features and merge them into the appropriate branches.
 The team maintained seperate controllers and services, following the MVC design pattern, to ensure code organization and modularity.
 They also focused on handling exceptions gracefully and providing clear error messages to users.

-The API offers CRUD operations for users, businesses, and jobs.
+The API offers CRUD operations for **Users**, **Businesses**, and **Jobs** models.
 The development team used Spring Security and JWT tokens for authentications and personalized access to endpoints.
-Most routes required authentication, except for user registration, login, and publicly accessible business and job information.
-To facilitate collaboration, they used a Kanban board to track tasks and assigned roles like driver, navigator, tester, and pull request approver.
+Most routes required authentication, except for a few such as user registration, login, and publicly accessible business and job information.
+To facilitate collaboration, they used a [Kanban board](https://github.com/users/dayjyun/projects/7) to track tasks and assigned roles like driver, navigator, tester, and approving pull requests.

 Progress has been documented in the README file, including project overview, tools used, and links to user stories, the ERD diagram, and planning documentation.
 Documentation was also provided for the REST API endpoints and provided installation instructions for dependencies.
 The team focused on iteratve development, TDD, and adherence to best practices.
 With efficient teamwork and project management techniques, the team successfully delivered a job board API.